cakephp/docs/en/development/sessions.rst

   value will use the session's ``Config.countdown`` value to keep track of requests.
   Once the countdown reaches 0, the session id will be regenerated.
 This is a good option to use for applications that need frequently changing session ids for security reasons.

-You can control the number of requests needed to regenerate the session by modifying :php:attr:`CakeSession::$requestCountdown`.
+* ``Session.requestCountdown`` - Number of requests that can occur during a session time without the session being renewed.
+Only used when config value ``Session.autoRegenerate`` is set to true.
+Defaults to 10.

 * ``Session.defaults`` - Allows you to use one the built-in default session configurations as a base for your session configuration.
 See below for the